-If you're a kid without a Dad, you really don't have anyone to help you understand sports, or guide you into rooting for a team.
+If you're a kid without a Dad, you don't have anyone to help you understand sports or guide you into rooting for a team.
 I pretty much had to figure it all out by myself.
-This was back in the days before cable TV, so you were fairly limited in teams to follow.
+This was back in the days before cable TV, so you were limited in teams to follow.
 I started with New York Giants football because they were on in my area every week.
-Football was also a fairly easy sport for a young kid to understand on his own.
+Football was also an easy sport for a young kid to understand on his own.

-The only New York channels we received at all were 5, 9 and 11.
-The Mets were on channel 9, the Yankees were on 11.
+The only New York channels we received with our antenna were 5, 9, and 11.
+The Mets were on channel 9, and the Yankees were on 11.
 The year was 1969, and the Mets were becoming quite a story.
-I found baseball somewhat more difficult to understand than football, but I picked up enough to follow it.
+I found baseball somewhat more challenging to understand than football, but I picked up enough to follow it.
 When the Mets won the World Series that year, I figured that would happen again all the time.
-Boy, was 10-year-old me in for a ride awakening.
+Boy, was 10-year-old me in for a rude awakening.

-I remember as a very young kid accompanying my Grandmother to Blades games at the New Haven Arena.
-My Grandmother only understood the most basic facets of hockey, but was well known to Arena regulars as someone who would cheer the home team on loudly and enthusiastically until the end, whether they won or lost.
+As a very young kid, I remember accompanying my Grandmother to Blades games at the New Haven Arena.
+My Grandmother only understood the most basic facets of hockey.
+Still, she was well known to Arena regulars as someone who would cheer the home team on loudly and enthusiastically until the end, whether they won or lost.
 Her favorite players were the ones that got into the most fights.
 If you liked a good hockey fight, you loved EHL hockey.

 The Blades were long gone by the time I found the Mets.
 My Grandmother's natural inclination to cheer a team on transferred to the baseball team from Queens.
 In time, she became as loud and enthusiastic about the Mets as she had been for the Blades.
 It didn't slow her down a bit that we were in our living room rather than at a live sporting event.
 She rooted the only way she knew how, loudly and passionately.
 (I'm sure she missed the fights, however.)

-When I started watching Mets games with my Grandmother, my brother and, at times, my Mom, we were all fairly uninformed about baseball.
-Both my brother and I were fairly smart, and also more adaptable to picking up things, and I quickly came to understand some of the nuances of the game much better than my Grandmother.
+When I started watching Mets games with my Grandmother, my brother, and, at times, my Mom, we were all rather uninformed about baseball.
+My brother and I were smart and more adaptable to picking up things.
+I quickly came to understand some of the game's nuances much better than my Grandmother.
 Growing up smarter than most people around me and, at the same time, incredibly insecure, I allowed myself to take an obnoxious, superior attitude towards her when we watched games together.

-As I grew older, and grew in my knowledge of baseball, I came to understand that the Mets being down by a few runs late meant a loss was inevitable.
+As I grew older and grew in my baseball knowledge, I realized that the Mets being down by a few runs late meant a loss was inevitable.
 Being an insecure kid who wasn't great at handling losing, I always wanted to turn the game off when things got hopeless.
 Since there was only one TV in the house, that wasn't my call.
 There just wasn't any way my Grandmother would turn off any game before the final out was recorded.

-The Mets record was 38-50 going into the game, they had quite a few injuries early in the season and their offense was horrible.
-They had great starting pitching: Tom Seaver, Jerry Koosman, John Matlack - but it seems like they lost every game 2-1.
+The Mets' record was 38-50 going into the game, they had quite a few injuries early in the season, and their offense was horrible.
+They had excellent starting pitching: Tom Seaver, Jerry Koosman, John Matlack - but it seems like they lost every game 2-1.
 They're playing in Atlanta, down 7-1 going into the ninth inning.
 I was frustrated and just wanted to turn the game off.
 I knew the Mets had as much chance of scoring 6 runs in an inning to tie the game as I did of finding a Leprechaun's pot of gold.

-I was 14 years old and knew and understood this, my Grandmother was 65 and "didn't get it" at all.
-As I said, she never felt that the Mets were going to lose a game until after the final out.
-She wouldn't let me turn the game off - she was certain the Mets were going to win.
+I was 14 years old and knew and understood this; my Grandmother was 65 and "didn't get it" at all.
+She never felt that the Mets would lose a game until after the final out.
+She wouldn't let me turn the game off - she was certain the Mets were going to pull out a win.
 I was mad and basically told her she was an idiot.
 I stuck around so I could do an "I told you so" after the game.
 Yeah, I was kind of a douche at 14.

-Anyway, this team that averaged less than 4 runs a game, a team that hit 85 home runs for the entire 1973 baseball season, gets 2 2-run home runs to make it 7-5, later gets a pinch-hit single from the 100-year-old Willie Mays that drove in the tying and go-ahead runs, and holds on to win the game 8-7.
-I was the recipient of the "I told you so", and after that day knew that there was no turning off any game until the final out.
+Anyway, this team that averaged less than 4 runs a game, a team that hit 85 home runs for the entire 1973 baseball season, gets two 2-run home runs to make it 7-5, later gets a pinch-hit single from the 100-year-old Willie Mays that drove in the tying and go-ahead runs, and holds on to win the game 8-7.
+I was the recipient of the "I told you so," and after that day, I knew there was no turning off any game until the final out.

 As the '70s went on, the Mets fielded a series of teams that were almost shockingly bad.
 I grew disillusioned, but my Grandmother never did.
-No matter how bad they were, she always thought they were going to win.
-When they did win it was an event to be enjoyed, even if the team was 20 games under .500 and dead last.
+No matter how bad they were, she always thought they would win.
+When they did win, it was an event to be enjoyed, even if the team was 20 games under .500 and dead last.
 She never changed, right up until her death in 1985, just when the Mets were finally getting good again.

-I remember watching game 6 of the 1986 series, and as a fan feeling that sheer joy and exuberance when the Mets came back to win.
-I thought almost immediately back to my grandmother who had passed away a year earlier.
+I remember watching game 6 of the 1986 series and, as a fan, feeling that sheer joy and exuberance when the Mets came back to win.
+I immediately thought of my grandmother, who had passed away a year earlier.
 That was definitely one of "her" moments.
 She wouldn't have been surprised at all that they came back and won the game.
-It would have been on honor to hear her "I told you so", if only she'd been around to say it.
+It would have been an honor to hear her, "I told you so," if only she'd been around to say it.

-For the most part I enjoyed watching the games with my grandmother, although in my teenage years I began to find her joyous but unknowledgeable way of rooting for the team embarrassing in that stupid superior attitude that a teenager is capable of assuming.
-As I grew into my 20s and lost some of that teenage arrogance, I was more accepting of the kind of fan she was, and actually got a kick out of it.
-At first I admired her spirit, then I actually admired her.
+For the most part, I enjoyed watching the games with my grandmother.
+However, in my teenage years, I began to find her joyous but unknowledgeable way of rooting for the team embarrassing in that stupid superior attitude that a teenager can assume.
+As I grew into my 20s and lost some of that teenage arrogance, I was more accepting of the kind of fan she was and actually got a kick out of it.
+At first, I admired her spirit, but then I actually admired her.
 I was finally gaining some wisdom at last.